 Christmas wouldn’t be Christmas without The Snowman.
 Raymond Briggs’ classic children’s book is wonderfully interpreted by the Birmingham Repertory Theatre Company at the Peacock Theatre.
 Faithful to the original but with some lovely dance routines and additional comical and festive touches – such as the Fred Astaire snowman and Christmassy ballerina – this is essential pre-Christmas fare to get both big and little kids in the spirit.

 Step into the festive spirit and explore time and space in Hampton Court Palace’s dazzling new after-hours light trail, featuring a magical display of clocks, moons, planets and sundials, until 3 January.
 Visitors can also enjoy the backdrop of Henry VIII’s former home as they skate back in time with the return of the ice rink to the palace’s Tudor West Front (until 9 January), and join the palace’s historic cooks as they demonstrate a selection of festive recipes in Henry VIII’s kitchens (until 2 January).

 Have a colourful Christmas at the Eden Project

-Christmas at the Eden Project in Cornwall promises to be a spectacular all-new experience in an ever-changing landscape of shadows and light.
-Until Christmas Eve, visitors will be met with pockets of glowing colour, a myriad of dancing lights as they make their way down towards the world-famous Biomes.
-Along the way they will discover playful light installations and effects and watch a moving kaleidoscope of colour projected across the lush slopes of the outdoor gardens, all to a backdrop of live festive music.
+Christmas at the Eden Project in Cornwall promises to be a spectacular experience in an ever-changing landscape of shadows and light.
+Until 30 December, visitors will be met with pockets of glowing colour, a myriad of dancing lights as they make their way down towards the world-famous Biomes.
+Along the way they will discover playful light installations and effects and watch a moving kaleidoscope of colour projected across the lush slopes of the outdoor gardens.
+A Big Band playing all the festive favourites ups the Christmas cheer.